DenysPacheco/react-test/README.md

 #### Pros

-- It's fun (my opnion)
+- It's fun (my opinion)
 - Simple to code or easy to create (since it's js and everything is connected)
-- Like said above, auto coupling of functionalitys since linked on a state
+- Like said above, auto coupling of functionalities since linked on a state
-- ✨ No reaload of pages for content 😍
+- ✨ No reload of pages for content 😍